rollounden/SEO-Analyzer/README.md

 # SEO Page Analyzer by Apex Marketing

-A Chrome extension that analyzes and displays key SEO metrics from any webpage, including meta tags, headings, links, images, and social media tags.
+A Chrome extension that analyzes and displays key SEO metrics from any webpage, including meta tags, headings, links, images, social media tags, and local business information.

 ## Features